Kareemulla-Adivigalla/Electric-Vehicle-EV-Adoption-Analysis-in-Washington-State/README.md

 - **Test:** Chi-square test to compare BEV adoption between urban and non-urban areas.
 - **Result:** Significant difference found, with higher BEV adoption in urban areas.

-### Hypothesis 3: Manufacturer/Model Dominance by Region
-- **Test:** Chi-square test to identify if certain manufacturers or models dominate specific regions.
-- **Result:** Confirmed that local preferences or incentives influence the dominance of certain makes/models in specific regions.

 ## Feature Engineering

 ### New Features Created